 Yr Month Fleet Sex Part.
 Age Err.
-Ignore Data Vector (Female - Male) Sample Size (Female - Male) 1989 7 1 3 0 1 999 <mean size="" values=""></mean> <sample sizes=""></sample> -9999 0 0 0 0 0 0
+Ignore Data Vector (Female - Male) Sample Size (Female - Male) 1989 7 1 3 0 1 999 <mean size="" values=""></mean> <sample sizes=""></sample> -9999 0 0 0 0 0 0 0000000 0000000

-- Negatively valued mean size entries with be ignored in fitting. - A number of fish value of 0 will cause mean size value to be ignored in fitting. - Negative value for year causes observation to not be included in the working matrix. - Each sexes' data vector and N fish vector has length equal to the number of age bins. - The "Ignore" column is not used (set aside for future options) but still needs to have default values in that column. - Where age data are being entered as conditional age-at-length and growth parameters are being estimated, it may be useful to include a mean length-at-age vector with nil emphasis to provide another view on the model's estimates. - An experiment that may be of interest might be to take the body weight-at-age data and enter it to SS as empirical body weight-at-true age in the wtatage.ss file, and to contrast results to entering the same body weight-at-age data here and to attempt to estimate growth parameters, potentially time-varying, that match these body weight data.
+- Negatively valued mean size entries with be ignored in fitting.
+This feature allows the user to see the fit to a provisional observation without having that observation affect the model. - A number of fish value of 0 will cause mean size value to be ignored in fitting.
+This feature allows the user to see the fit to a provisional observation without having that observation affect the model. - Negative value for year causes observation to not be included in the working matrix.
+This feature is the easiest way to include observations in a data file but not to use them in a particular model scenario. - Each sexes' data vector and N fish vector has length equal to the number of age bins. - The "Ignore" column is not used (set aside for future options) but still needs to have default values in that column (any value). - Where age data are being entered as conditional age-at-length and growth parameters are being estimated, it may be useful to include a mean length-at-age vector with nil emphasis to provide another view on the model's estimates.

+- An experiment that may be of interest might be to take the body weight-at-age data and enter it to SS as empirical body weight-at-true age in the wtatage.ss file, and to contrast results to entering the same body weight-at-age data here and to attempt to estimate growth parameters, potentially time-varying, that match these body weight data. - If using mean size-at-age data, please see the lambda usage notes regarding issues for model fitting depending upon other data within the model.